What You Need:

 - Fill the terrarium ¾ full with soil and make a hole in the soil for the plant.

-- Carefully place the plant into the hole and fill around it with soil.
+- Carefully place the plant into the hole and surround it with soil.

-- Lastly, water your plant and put the "lid" back on the plant.
-Leave the small plastic cap off of the bottle.
+- Lastly, water your plant and put the "lid" back on the container, leaving the airhole open.
 You now have a terrarium!
 Make sure to put it somewhere there is light from the sun.

 For a little added learning, try a simple experiment by building two other terrariums with different types of plants.
 Give them the same amount of water and sunlight (explain that the things that stay the same in an experiment are called "controls").
 Then track which types of plants grow best in the terrarium.
 Be sure to make guesses with your child before you start the experiment, and then evaluate those guesses at the end.